Winter moth: Life cycle

 Winter moth larvae (caterpillars) emerge in early spring from egg masses laid near leaf buds after a series of days in which the daytime high temperatures reach around 10 °C (50 °F).
 Recently hatched larvae feed on expanding leaf buds, often after having burrowed inside the bud, and later on foliage, for approximately six weeks.
 In addition to feeding on the tree where they hatched, young larvae will also produce silk strands to 'balloon' (be wind-blown) to other trees.
 By mid-May the larvae, green in color and about an inch long, descend to the ground.
 Very little mortality due to disease has been noted in winter moth larvae in North America.

 Pupation occurs in the soil in late May.
 Adults emerge from the soil in mid-late November.
 The female winter moths are flightless but release a sex pheromone to attract males.
 After mating, the female lays between 150 and 350 tiny eggs in bark crevices, on branches, in lichen, and under bark scales.
 With such a long pupal period, the winter moth is vulnerable to numerous pupal predators and parasitoids.

 Research conducted in the Netherlands indicated that as climate warming is causing spring temperatures to become warmer sooner, some of the winter moth eggs were hatching before tree leaf buds – first food for the caterpillars – had begun to open.
 Early hatchlings starved.
 Late hatchlings survived.
 Because hatch timing is genetically controlled, the moths are evolving to resynchronize with bud opening by delaying the response to the temperature trigger by 5 to 10 days.
 The larvae, like the adults, can withstand below freezing temperatures at night.
 Larval dispersal is the dominant source of density-dependent larval mortality and likely regulates high density population dynamics of winter moth in New England.
 Larvae prefer oak and apple, but also feed on maple, birch, hornbeam, chestnut, hazel, quince, beech, larch, poplar, cherry, pear, rose, raspberry, blueberry, willow, elm, and other leafy trees and shrubs.

 Invasive impact

 The winter moth is native to Europe, but invaded the northeast of the US in the late 1990s.
 As of 2007, winter moths have spread to coastal Maine, eastern Massachusetts, Rhode Island, southeastern Connecticut, and eastern Long Island.
+Beginning in 2005, entomologists at the University of Massachusetts Amherst introduced the specialist parasitoid fly Cyzenis albicans as a classical biological control agent, establishing it at 41 of 44 release sites from southeastern Connecticut to coastal Maine by 2020.
+By 2016, winter moth densities at monitored New England sites had fallen by an average of 98%, coinciding with the onset of parasitism by C. albicans, and defoliation in Massachusetts has been undetectable by aerial survey since 2016.
 The moths feed on a wide range of deciduous leaves, and some conifers.
 This has caused defoliation of the trees across the states in which the moths live.
 Between 2003 and 2015 winter moths caused defoliation of forests and shade trees from between 2,266 and 36,360 hectares per year in Massachusetts alone.